Manuel Mijares: Biography

-He was born in Hospital Español in Mexico City.
-His mother was a dance teacher and he names her as an artistic influence.
-As a child, he was part of the elementary school chorus.
+Born in Hospital Español in Mexico City in 1958, Mijares is the son of doctor José María Mijares and dance teacher María del Pilar Morán.
+His grandparents were Asturian immigrants who arrived in Veracruz.
+He has three brothers: José Luis, Jorge, and Pilar.
+His mother influenced his artistic direction, and as a child, he was part of the elementary school chorus.
 He later formed musical groups with friends.
-As an adult, he received a degree in business administration in the Intercontinental University (Universidad Intercontinental México).
+As an adult, he received a degree in business administration from the Intercontinental University (Universidad Intercontinental México).

-On March 4, 2011, after 14 years of marriage, he and Lucero announced to the media that they had separated.
+On March 4, 2011, after 14 years of marriage, he and Lucero announced their separation to the media.

 1981 to 1989

 He made his professional debut in 1981 in a local festival called Valores Juveniles.
 After living in Japan, where he performed in a nightclub, Mijares worked as a background singer for Latin pop star Emmanuel.

 In 1985, he represented Mexico in the OTI Festival, earning "Revelation of the Festival".
 In 1986, he started his solo career after signing with EMI, issuing a self-titled album that featured his first international hits: "Bella" ("Beautiful woman"), "Soñador" ("Dreamer"), "Poco a poco" ("Little by little") and "Siempre" ("Always"), the latter composed by the Nicaraguan songwriter Hernaldo Zúñiga.
 His debut album was originally credited to "Manuel Mijares", but the disc was later reissued with the billing changed to simply "Mijares."
 All subsequent recordings were billed under the name "Mijares."

 He made his debut as an actor in the 1987 movie Escápate Conmigo.
 The film was a hit, but his acting career has been limited to cameos, however it was on that shoot he met his wife.